-Returns the total segregation between group
+Returns the total segregation between group and unit using

 the Index of Dissimilarity.